 Weight loss from water fasting isn’t likely and can be dangerous.
 Although people did lose weight with water fasting when they first tried it, it’s now known that water fasting isn’t a healthy way to lose weight and isn’t safe.

 Water fasting can be dangerous because it puts your body in starvation mode.
-During starvation, your body consumes its muscles, organs, and even bone to survive.
-When your body starts consuming its own muscles, it can result in muscle wasting and muscle atrophy.
+During starvation, your body consumes its muscles, organs, and even bones to survive.
+When your body starts consuming its muscles, it can result in muscle wasting and muscle atrophy.

 Water fasting also causes your body to slow down its metabolism, preventing your body from burning calories at a normal rate.
 Without your metabolism working properly, losing weight through water fasting will be much harder.

-Water fasting also causes dehydration, which can cause major health problems.
+Water fasting also causes dehydration, which can cause significant health problems.
 Dehydration can cause your kidneys to stop functioning properly, which can cause severe health problems, including kidney failure.

 Water fasting also causes your blood pressure to drop, making you dizzy or faint.
 If dehydration becomes severe, it can cause your heart to stop beating.
 Falling asleep while dehydrated can also cause you to stop breathing.